 Blynk IoT platform and Blynk Studio were chosen for the easy-to-use mobile app builder and the opportunity to custom develop additional functionality on a fixed cost basis.
 Dylos Android and iOS apps and their branded IoT web portal went live in early 2023.

 Blynk Business plan is covering the full suite of IoT software for the Dylos connected air quality monitor.
-The main use cases include WiFi provisioning devices by the end-users through the branded app, collecting and visualizing data with the possibility of importing or exporting to process it externally.
+The main use cases include WiFi device provisioning by the end-users through the branded app, collecting and visualizing data with the possibility of importing or exporting to process it externally.
+Blynk.Edgent solution allowed setting up WiFi device activation flow without additional development.
 In order to make the app even more unique, some new UI elements have been developed by Blynk Studio.

 Roger Unger, CEO at Dylos